keithpotz/CS499/databases.md

 ## Overview ##

 The application that I chose to enhance for the next part of the capstone is my CS360 classes Android Application that is a Inventory Tracker app that would work on a phone.
-This particular applicaiton uses a simple database with only 2 tables and no relationships.
+This particular applicati9on uses a simple database with only 2 tables and no relationships.

 ---